 You may get external USB devices not being recognized.
 Just make sure that it isn’t a USB cable that’s inadequate before condemning the power supply.

-9. Swollen electrolytic capacitors
+9. Swollen or leaking electrolytic capacitors

 Once the capacitors age, they start bulging, and the most obvious place to see this is on the top of a capacitor.